polettix/ETOOBUSY/_posts/2020-11-18-pwc087-longest-consecutive-sequence.md

 print... an empty sequence, or a sequence with only one item (which is, admittedly, hardly a *sequence*, but whatever).
 This *print 0* is really an itch!

+**Update** *Oh, by the way... one last question: can we have duplicate items in the input?
+No?
+Sure?
+Very well!
+Because, you know... the solutions below will break if there are duplicate items!* 🙄

 # The solution